-When I look at the variety of chicken available at my local grocery stores, it’s obvious that boneless, skinless chicken breasts are extremely popular.
-There’s always a disproportionally plentiful supply of this cut, in comparison to any other.
+When I look at the variety of chicken available at my local grocery stores, it’s obvious that boneless, skinless chicken breasts are the most popular.
+There’s always a disproportionally plentiful supply of this cut in comparison to any other.
 And I totally get it – these prepped breasts are healthy, lean and very convenient.
 And yet it seems there are also more complaints of dry, tough “rubbery” meat with this chicken cut than the others.

 I’ve learned a few tricks over the years to make delicious grilled chicken breasts as well as a wonderful technique for Juicy, Tender Baked Boneless Chicken Breasts, but achieving delicious results on the stovetop just seemed to elude me.

-I knew it was possible, as I’ve had amazing (and attractive) sautéed chicken breasts at restaurants.
+But I knew it was possible, as I’ve had amazing (and attractive) sautéed chicken breasts at restaurants as entrées and on salads.
 So I was determined this time, to figure out my dilemma.
 As usual, I started out my quest with Mr. Google.
+When I queried “How to make juicy, tender chicken breasts on the stovetop.”, I was surprised at the results.

-Wow, 12,600,000 results!
-As I sorted through the “best of the best” it was (once again) obvious that there were lots of “tried and true” techniques: “pound the meat”, “slice the meat”, “brine the meat”, “cover the pan”, “don’t cover the pan”, “use butter”, “use oil”, “use butter and oil”, “season and refrigerate for 30 minutes”, “pat the chicken dry”, “rub the chicken with oil”… And on and on it goes.
+5,280,000 options to choose from!
+As I sorted through the “best of the best” it was (once again) obvious that there were lots of “tried and true” techniques: “pound the meat”, “slice the meat”, “brine the meat”, “cover the pan”, “don’t cover the pan”, “use butter”, “use oil”, “use butter and oil”, “season and refrigerate for 30 minutes”, “pat the chicken dry”, “rub the chicken with oil”… and on and on it went.

-I’ve gone through a serious amount of chicken breasts, over the last month or so, and have tried lots of the above techniques with varying degrees of success.
-In the end, I’ve come up with my own technique for what I call, Restaurant Style Sautéed Chicken Breasts.
-Instead of writing about my research, I’ve included all the secrets below in my Café Tips.
-I think you’ll love these Restaurant Style Sautéed Chicken Breasts as much as we do!
+I’ve gone through a serious amount of chicken breasts, trying to figure this out, and have tried lots of the above techniques with varying degrees of success.
+In the end, I’ve come up with my own technique for juicy, tender chicken breasts.
+I’ve included all of the secrets in my Café Tips below, but there were a few things that really stood out.
+Here they are:

-One last thing; I had fun creating a delicious rub for this chicken.
+I had fun creating a delicious rub for this chicken.
 It adds tons of flavor and a beautiful presentation.
 Don’t be skimpy with it.
-You’ll have more than you actually need for this recipe, but it’s a great all-purpose seasoning for veggies, pork, shrimp, salmon… so don’t discard it.
+I often double or triple the rub recipe as it’s a great all-purpose seasoning for veggies, pork, shrimp, salmon.
+Also, the next time I want to make these Juicy Tender Chicken Breasts, I’m well on the way!

-Café Tips for juicy, tender, Restaurant Style Sautéed Chicken Breasts
+Café Tips for juicy, tender, chicken breasts (on the stovetop)

 - Look for smaller chicken breasts.
 These days, it seems that the chicken producers think that bigger is better.
 I think smaller breasts have better flavor and stay more tender.
 Often grocery stores will have packages with the same number of breasts in each one.
 Look for the least expensive/lowest weight package which will give you smaller individual pieces.